Gregoire-Andre-Dumont/SAM2-label/README.md

 # Sam2 label

-This repository is based on [muggled sam](https://github.com/heyoeyo/muggled_sam) and allows you
+This repository is based on [muggled sam](https://github.com/heyoeyo/muggled_sam) and let's you create accurate masks with a straightforward user-interface

 <p align="center">
   <img src="readme_assets/create.jpg" width="500">